-Enquiries will only be accepted from people who have already been assessed by an Occupational Therapist or Trusted Assessor and recommendation includes an adaptation of the property.

-Information on arranging an adult referral is available by clinking the link here.

-Information on the referral criteria and process for assessments of needs for children and young people can be made through NELFT.

-- a prescribed application form. - an owner occupation certificate or certificate of intended letting. - future occupancy certificate - proof of ownership. - if the applicant is a tenant, written confirmation from the owner that they agree to the works being carried out. - proof of income, savings and benefits. - two competitive estimates from legitimate building contractors; and - details of any professional fees and/or other ancillary charges

-The grant will cover the full cost of eligible work, up to a maximum of £19,000.

-No means test (financial test of resources) will be applied.
+Howto apply Enquiries will only be accepted from people who have already been assessed by an Occupational Therapist or Trusted Assessor and recommendation includes an adaptation of the property.
+Information on arranging an adult referral is available by clinking the link here .
+Information on the referral criteria and process for assessments of needs for children and young people can be made through NELFT .
+A formal application is made by completing and submitting: • a prescribed application form. an owner occupation certificate or certificate of intended letting. future occupancy certificate • proof of ownership. • if the applicant is a tenant, written confirmation from the owner that they agree to the works being carried out. proof of income, savings and benefits. two competitive estimates from legitimate building contractors; and details of any professional fees and/or other ancillary charges Amountof grant The grant will cover the full cost of eligible work, up to a maximum of £19,000. - No means test (financial test of resources) will be applied.
 Any HIT fees pertaining to the application will be included on top of the £19,000 maximum.

-Conditions

-These grants are not means tested or repayable.

-Registered Social Landlords (RSLs)

-Registered Social Landlords (RSL's) and their tenants are eligible to apply for a mandatory DFG, but in these situations the Council will firstly investigate the RSL's ability to carry out and fund the adaptation works themselves.
+Conditions These grants are not means tested or repayable.
+Registered Social Landlords (RSLs) Registered Social Landlords (RSL's) and their tenants are eligible to apply for a mandatory DFG, but in these situations the Council will firstly investigate the RSL's ability to carry out and fund the adaptation works themselves.
 In all such cases, the Council will request that the RSL contributes towards the cost of the adaptation works before processing the application.
+Please refer to Appendix A for general conditions.

-Relocation (Grants Purpose To help disabled residents move to a more suitable property if it is not practicable or cost effective to adapt their current property to meet their needs.
-Purpose Who can apply?
-What help is available not practicable or cost effective to adapt their current property to Assessor Grant will be considered towards the cost of adapting the new property must not exceed the £30,000 mandatory DFG grant limit, provided the new property is in the London Borough of Redbridge.
+Relocation Grants Purpose To help disabled residents move to a more suitable property if it is not practicable or cost effective to adapt their current property to meet their needs.
+Who can Relocation grants are only available to applicants who would otherwise qualify for a mandatory DFG. apply?
+Where it has been agreed by the Disabled Adaptations Panel that it is not practicable or cost effective to adapt a property, an application may be considered for a Relocation Grant.
+Similarly, where a disabled resident is moving to be nearer relatives who provide care, a relocation grant may be considered.
+The applicant must be: • the owner of the property; and over 18 years old and living at the property as their main residence; and disabled, or have a member of their family living with them who is disabled; and assessed as needing assistance by an OT or trusted assessor on a low income.
+To calculate whether someone is on a low income, the Council will conduct a financial test of resources.
+Applicants will only be accepted if their financial contribution is no more than £5,000 and they have no more than £16,000 in savings.
+Grant assistance is available to help a disabled person move into What helpis a property which is already suitable, or which is capable of being available adapted to meet their needs, as determined by an OT or Trusted Assessor Grant will be considered towards the cost of adapting the new property must not exceed the £30,000 mandatory DFG grant limit, provided the new property is in the London Borough of Redbridge.
 No Top Up Disabled Facilities Grant will be available for the new property.
-This option will only be considered if the Council is satisfied it is not reasonable and practical to adapt their current home and that finding alternative accommodation is the best and most cost-effective long-term solution.
+This option will only be considered if the Council is satisfied it is not reasonable and practical to adapt their current home and that finding alternative accommodation is the best and most costeffective long-term solution.
 It will remain the applicant's responsibility to find suitable alternative accommodation.
 The Council is unable to provide this service.